culibraries/folio/pulumi/README.md

 The idea of jobs that run every time `pulumi up` runs is a bit foreign to pulumi.
 As a workaround we may want to script our invocation of pulumi and do `pulumi destroy --target <job to destroy>` to first remove a resource before running `pulumi up`.

-## Connecting to the cluster before it is exposed
+## Making http requests to the cluster before it is exposed
 It is highly useful to be able to connect to okapi before it is exposed.
 Do this by port forwarding your localhost to okapi.

 ```shell